JoseDev184/html-css-project/README.md

 contiene grown today was very productive day working coding, the goal is each day at least 30 min!  contancy and practice make yopu goat!!!!!!!!!!

+still working on the  projec t with  udemy i  already have some class and community to meet!!